Note: To download the Thanksgiving Checklist and Cooking Schedule printables, look for the yellow download boxes partway down this page!

 Two Weeks Before

 - Plan Your Menu.
 Gather up your traditional recipes, or hunt down new ones if you want to try something new this year!
+If you plan on branching out, I suggest doing a test run a week or two before.
 Here are some of my personal favorites:

 - Hand Out Assignments.
 Once you know what you’re going to make, recruit help if necessary.
 Guests are usually happy to help out, so don’t be afraid to ask your guests to help out with the cooking!

 - Make Turkey Arrangements.
 Order your fresh turkey, or buy your frozen turkey and put it in your freezer.
 A good rule of thumb for size/weight is one pound per person for whole birds and 3/4 pound per person for bone-in turkey breasts.